TheNetworkGuy/netbox-zabbix-sync/README.md

 Devices and VMs.

-You can also assign these custom fields to a site to allow all devices/VMs in that site to be confured with the same proxy or proxy group.
+You can also assign these custom fields to a site to allow all devices/VMs in that site to be configured with the same proxy or proxy group.
 In order for this to work, `extended_site_properties` needs to be enabled in the configuation as well.